-There are many ways to find out the water harshness and levels in your area and if metal if affecting your client’s hair colour, says Adam.
+There are many ways to find out the water harshness and levels in your area and if metal is affecting your client's hair colour, says Adam.
 “I love the L’Oréal Professionnel Style My Hair Pro app.
 It’s a fantastic diagnostic tool for hairdressers to not only use with clients for consultations, but to deep-dive into the copper levels in your area,” he says.
-“You can also tell if a client lives in an area with high levels of cooper based on the way this shows on their hair – in blonde hair you may notice a green tinge and on darker hues, the hair can look life-less and dull in colour.”
+“You can also tell if a client lives in an area with high levels of copper based on the way this shows on their hair – in blonde hair you may notice a green tinge and on darker hues, the hair can look life-less and dull in colour.”

 How can you educate clients on excess metals and how it affects their hair?

-“I’ve found that clients are fairly savvy when it comes to understanding that “hard water” can impact their hair and skin, but we know there is a massive importance in educating on excess metals, particularly for guests who regularly colour their hair,” says Adam.
+“I’ve found that clients are fairly savvy when it comes to understanding that 'hard water' can impact their hair and skin, but we know there is a massive importance in educating on excess metals, particularly for guests who regularly colour their hair,” says Adam.

 How can clients minimise the effect of copper on their hair health and colour?

 “I always explain the importance of preventative treatment rather than trying to stick a band aid on once damage is done,” says Adam.
-“Encouraging clients to combine masks, oils and treatments into their routine is the first step – and the new L’Oréal Professionnel Metal Detox Masque is a great place to start that will help to continue protecting the hair from excess copper between salon treatments,” he adds.
+“Encouraging clients to combine masks, oils and treatments into their routine is the first step – and the L’Oréal Professionnel Metal Detox Masque is a great place to start that will help to continue protecting the hair from excess copper between salon treatments,” he adds.
 Lifestyle factors are important to consider too.
 For example, chlorine in swimming pools can lead to a build-up of additional metals.
 “Educating the client on the effect this has and encouraging solutions such as hair caps is a great way to ensure hair is protected on-going,” recommends Adam.

 What other measures can stylists and clients take to prevent copper build up?